Citation, DOI, disclosures and article data

-Bronchiectasis (plural: bronchiectases) is defined as an irreversible abnormal dilatation of the bronchial tree and is seen in a variety of underlying causes, with a common etiology of chronic inflammation.
+Bronchiectasis (plural: bronchiectases) is defined as an irreversible abnormal dilatation of the bronchial tree.
+It has a variety of underlying causes, with a common etiology of chronic inflammation.
 High-resolution CT is the most accurate modality for diagnosis.
-It is largely considered irreversible.

 As there are many causes of bronchiectasis, which may occur at essentially any age, no single demographic is particularly involved.
 Two groups make up the majority of cases: post-infectious and cystic fibrosis 3.

 idiopathic (most common)